Who are Manafort and Gates?

-Before they became top advisers to the Trump campaign, Paul Manafort and his protégé Rick Gates teamed up to make millions of dollars trying to convince the west that another controversial president was no Russian stooge — Ukrainian President Viktor Yanukovych.
+Before they became top advisers to the Trump campaign, Paul Manafort and his protégé Rick Gates teamed up to make millions of dollars trying to convince the West that another controversial president was no Russian stooge — Ukraine's Viktor Yanukovych.

 Now, Manafort and Gates are accused of being partners in crime, according to a pair of federal indictments.